mrkkrp/modalka/README.md

 ### How to activate the minor mode

 You should bind some key to toggle `modalka-mode`.
-This is should be easy
+This should be an easy
 key: one key pressing, easy to reach.
 I would even advice binding
 <kbd>;</kbd> or <kbd>↵ Enter</kbd>, but it's up to you.
 Bind it globally,
 like this: